 The Meeting System

-• Meetings enable our school to function: for decision making, and also conflict resolution
+Meetings enable our school to function, they are used for decision making, and conflict resolution.

-• Small meetings help develop self awareness, and also awareness of other people, and our impact on each other.
+Small meetings help develop self awareness, awareness of other people, and our impact on each other.

 Request System

+The Request and Meeting Systems go hand in hand.
 When a child or adult finds some behaviour annoying or against school rules, they may request that the person stops that behaviour.
 For example, by saying ‘I request that you stop calling me that name’.
-If the behaviour does not stop or alter after a second request, the initiator is encouraged to call a meeting on the behaviour of the person.
+If the behaviour does not stop or alter after a second request, the initiator is encouraged to call a meeting to address the behaviour of the person.

 Small Group Meetings